soixantecircuits/nd/docs/TutoNeodymium.md

 * First, `npm run dev` reads the `package.json` objects, looks for the `scripts.dev` string, and runs it, which runs `node build/dev-server.js`

-* `dev-server.js` is a complex file; but the gist of it is, it runs a webpack server and an electron client; the server sends `index.html` and `src/main.js` to the client
+* `dev-server.js` is a complex file; but the gist of it is, it runs a Webpack server and an electron client; the server sends `index.html` and `src/main.js` to the client

 * `src/main.js` replaces the HTML element with id "app" in `index.html` with the components `src/components/App.vue`